zoomis/nova/nova/virt/baremetal/doc/pxe-bm-installation.rst

 	$ sudo nova-compute &

-Register Baremetal Host and NIC
+Register Baremetal Node and NIC
 =====

 First, register a baremetal node.
 In this step, one of the NICs must be specified as a PXE NIC.